Tiny Dog Records

 Tiny Dog Records is a British-based independent record label, located in Shropshire, England.

 Background

-Founded in 1999, they have released original material by Flipron, Scott 4, Magic Car, The Billy Shinbone Show and The Rhynes.
+Founded in 1999, they have released original material by Flipron, Scott 4, Magic Car, The Billy Shinbone Show, and The Rhynes.

 Flipron is a psychedelic pop band from Glastonbury, England, United Kingdom.
-Their music has been likened to Tom Waits, Syd Barrett, The Kinks and XTC.
+Their music has been likened to that of Tom Waits, Syd Barrett, The Kinks and XTC.

 Scott 4 is an electronic band from London, who were previously signed to the major label V2 Records.

-Magic Car are from Nottingham, England, and feature the Americana / folk rock songs of the actor and musician Phil Smeeton.
+Magic Car is from Nottingham, England, and feature the Americana/folk rock songs of the actor and musician Phil Smeeton.